1. Home

-Visit the Rosenfeld Group website
+3. Rosenfeld Group

 Blood plasma of cancer patients contains DNA fragments that originate from the tumour.
 We leverage advanced genomic technologies to extract information from these fragments, using them as a “liquid biopsy” for noninvasive diagnostics and research into the evolution of cancer resistance to therapy.

-Cancer is a disease of the genome, characterized by and caused by variable patterns of genomic alterations.
+Cancer is a disease of the genome, characterised by and caused by variable patterns of genomic alterations.
 Cancer is difficult to treat because every cancer is different, and can further evolve over time and in response to treatment.
 Current methods for monitoring cancer dynamics are limited: protein markers and imaging estimate tumour burden, but can’t assess genomic status.
 Biopsies give a snapshot of genomic changes, but can’t be used repeatedly.
 Better methods to study tumour evolution can promote research and greatly improve cancer care.

 Non-invasive diagnostic tools for cancer using circulating DNA